Session 2: An Introductory Workshop in Pharmacometrics Using MonolixSuite® (In Person)

 Learning Objectives

-The workshop is organized and taught by experienced pharmacometricians from the Clinical Pharmacology & Pharmacometrics Business Unit (formerly the Cognigen division) of Simulations Plus, Inc., also affiliated with the University at Buffalo.
-Simulations Plus, Inc., has been providing clinical pharmacology and pharmacometric consulting services, including population PK/PD modeling and simulation to the global pharmaceutical industry for over 25 years to generate and communicate the knowledge required for time‐sensitive decision‐making and regulatory review.
-In addition to other instructors, the workshop will feature Luann Phillips, as well as Jill Fiedler‐Kelly, co‐author of Introduction to Population Pharmacokinetic/Pharmacodynamic Analysis with Nonlinear Mixed Effects Models (JohnWiley & Sons Inc., 2014).
+The workshop is organized and taught by experienced pharmacometricians and MonolixSuite® specialists from Simulations Plus, Inc. Simulations Plus, Inc., has been providing clinical pharmacology and pharmacometrics software and consulting services, including population PK/PD modeling and simulation to the global pharmaceutical industry for over 25 years to generate and communicate the knowledge required for time-sensitive decision-making and regulatory review.

 Agenda